 None of the Directors were directly remunerated by the Company in respect of their duties as Directors of the Company.
-However, during the year, an expense in the amount of £12,000 (2022: £12,000) was incurred to Vistra (UK) Limited, for the provision of corporate administration services, including services of two Directors to the Company.
+However, during the period, an expense in the amount of £25,000 (12-months to 30 September 2023: £12,000) was incurred to Vistra (UK) Limited, for the provision of corporate administration services, including services of two Directors to the Company.
 In relation to the remaining Director, their service to the Company was performed as part of their employment with CB PLC and no remuneration was received in respect of qualifying services provided to the Company.
 CB PLC has not recharged the Company for the cost of this service.